-The castle grounds date back more than 2000 years.
-The site was originally home to a Roman fort.
-After the Norman Conquest, Cardiff Castle was rebuilt as a medieval fortification that passed hands between several noble families over the course of its history.
+Explore centuries of historyThe castle grounds date back more than 2000 years, occupying a site that was originally home to a Roman fort.
+After the Norman Conquest, Cardiff Castle was rebuilt as a medieval fortification that exchanged hands between several noble families over the course of its turbulent history.